localnerve/jam-build/docs/nanostores.md

 The goal is flexibility to allow further application development with additional security and usage contexts on the front and back end.
 For example, an additional requirement might be to add the `app:user` storeType to the application to supply application data only available to all logged in users.

+The authentication service allows user encryption keys to be stored for E2E data encryption (not implemented in this reference application).

 ##### Document, Collection, Property
 The document → collection → property structure is a general data design repeated in both the application and user domains.